 There is an absolute obligation by the owner to indicate the whereabouts of the ship at the time of fixing and the date at which the ship is expected to be ready to load.
 Both obligations are conditions in voyage charter parties.
 The shipowner undertakes that the ship shall proceed on her voyage to the loading port with reasonable dispatch to arrive by a certain date-where this date cannot be met, the charterers are usually given the option of canceling the charter party by virtue of the so-called canceling clause (laycan).

-The canceling clause usually provides that if, during the preliminary voyage, it appears that the ship will be unable to meet the canceling date, the charterers shall have the option of canceling the charter, as long as they exercise such option within a given stated period of time (e.g., within forty-eight hours).
+The canceling clause usually provides that if, during the preliminary voyage, it appears that the ship will be unable to meet the canceling date, the charterers shall have the option of canceling the charter, as long as they exercise such option within a given stated period of time, such as within forty-eight hours.